aaw/sat/README.md

 --------

-You'll need `git` to clone this repo, `g++` and `make` to build and `python3` to run instance generators in the gen/ subdirectory.
-On a debian-based Linux distribution, you can ensure you have everything you need by running:
+You'll need `git` to clone this repo, `g++` and `make` to build and `python3` to run instance generators in the gen/ subdirectory. `bash` is used as the shell for scripts.

+On a debian-based Linux distribution, you can ensure you have everything you need by
+running:

-    apt-get update && apt-get install build-essential git python3
+    apt-get update && apt-get install bash build-essential git python3

 Clone this repo: